jakriz/derrick/README.md

 ## Run the Included Example

 The included example tests this very tutorial.
-The code is taken from the sample usage section, `MathWizard.add()`.
+The code is taken from the two code samples, `MathWizard.add()` and adding an element to a list.

+To run the example:

 1. Clone the repo
 2. Run the example project `./gradlew example:run` or the example tests `./gradlew example:test`.